encode/django-rest-framework/docs/api-guide/fields.md

 **Signature:** `TimeField(format=None, input_formats=None)`

 * `format` - A string representing the output format.
 If not specified, this defaults to `None`, which indicates that python `time` objects should be returned by `to_native`.
 In this case the time encoding will be determined by the renderer.
 * `input_formats` - A list of strings representing the input formats which may be used to parse the date.
 If not specified, the `TIME_INPUT_FORMATS` setting will be used, which defaults to `['iso-8601']`.

-Time format strings may either be [python strftime formats][strftime] which explicitly specifiy the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style times should be used. (eg `'12:34:56.000000'`)
+Time format strings may either be [python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style times should be used. (eg `'12:34:56.000000'`)

 ## IntegerField